A. “Yarman and Carlin” Best Paper Award for Young Microwave Engineers/Scientist

 Prof. Dr. H.J.
 Carlin has reached to eternity in 2009 and Prof. Dr. B.S.
 Yarman is still active at Istanbul University and chairing the RFT Corporation in Turkey.

-B. Best Paper Award: “Al Ain University of Science and Technology” and “IEEE UAE MTT-S & IM-S Joint Chapter”
+B. Best Paper Award: “Al Ain University” and “IEEE UAE MTT-S & IM-S Joint Chapter”

-The MMS2016 Best Paper Award, sponsored by “Al Ain University of Science and Technology, AAU” and “IEEE UAE MTT-S & IM-S Joint Chapter”, is for an original paper in the field of Microwave Communications.
+The MMS2016 Best Paper Award, sponsored by “Al Ain University, AAU” and “IEEE UAE MTT-S & IM-S Joint Chapter”, is for an original paper in the field of Microwave Communications.

 All papers are eligible for the Award.
 Regarding the authors, there are no restrictions as to IEEE membership, nationality, race, age or gender.